What bordism-theoretic anomaly cancellation can do for U: Spectral sequence computation

-\begin{proof} Once we know the cohomology ring and the Steenrod squares are as claimed, the total Stiefel-Whitney class of $W$ follows from Wu's theorem as follows.
+and the Stiefel-Whitney class is $w(W) = 1 + z_2 + z_3$.
+Moreover, $w(P) = 1 + z_2 + z_3$.
+Thus $w_2(M) = w_2(P)$, so $W$ with $G_8$-bundle induced from $P$ has a spin\text{-}$\SU_8$ structure, and $w_2(P)w_3(P)\ne 0$, meaning $(W, P)$ is our sought-after generator of $\Omega_5^{\Spin\text{-}\SU_8}$. \end{prop} The class $w_2(W)$ was computed by Barden~\cite[Lemma 1.1(v)]{Bar65}.
+The rest of $w(TM)$ was found by Landweber-Stong (see~\cite[Appendix D]{LM89}), and the Steenrod squares in $H^*(W;\Z/2)$ by Calabi (see~\cite[\S 3]{Flo73}).
+Finally, Chen~\cite[\S 6]{Che17} computes $w(P)$. \begin{proof} Once we know the Steenrod squares are as claimed, the total Stiefel-Whitney class of $W$ follows from Wu's theorem as follows.
 The second Wu class $v_2$ is defined to be the Poincaré dual of the map

 via the Poincaré duality identification $H^2(W;\Z/2)\cong (H^3(W;\Z/2))^\vee$.
-Wu's theorem shows that $v_2 = w_2 + w_1^2$, so since $H^1(W;\Z/2) = 0$, $w_1 = 0$ and $w_2 = v_2$.
+Wu's theorem shows that $v_2 = w_2 + w_1^2$, so since $H^1(W;\Z/2) = 0$ (\cref{H2Wu}), $w_1 = 0$ and $w_2 = v_2$.
 Since $\Sq^2(z_3) = z_2z_3$, $w_2\ne 0$, so it must be $z_2$.
-Then $w_3 = \Sq^1(w_2) = z_3$; $w_4$ is trivial for degree reasons; and $w_5 = 0$ follows from the Wu formula calculating $\Sq^1(w_4)$.
+Then $w_3 = \Sq^1(w_2) = z_3$; $w_4$ is trivial for degree reasons (\cref{wu_coh}); and $w_5 = 0$ follows from the Wu formula calculating $\Sq^1(w_4)$.